 I was painting this painting of Nina Simone during a live painting session at Spressa Coffee Bar.
 This woman came up and said “I like that painting just the way it is.”
 Live painting is great.
-I did work on the fingers.

 The first time I heard the music of Nina Simone, I was working at the Clarion Cafe.
 A small cafe at Mission and the Clarion Alley.
 We played vinyls which we called albums.
 Nina Simone became my favorite musician.